aaron-grau/curic/full-stack-project/bonus/testing/README.md

 # Testing

-TDD (Test Driven Development) is a hot buzzword right now, and employers love to see that you know how to write good test, so testing is a great way to add value to your app.
+TDD (Test Driven Development) is a hot buzzword right now, and employers love to see that you know how to write good tests, so adding test coverage to your app is a great way to make it more attractive to recruiters.
+Writing solid tests is also a good programing practice to develop, and if you get in the habit now it will serve you well later in your career.

 ## Backend Testing